Skip to content

 In casual conversation, the terms "stucco" and "plaster" are often used interchangeably to describe any troweled wall finish.
 However, in the construction trade, they refer to distinct chemical compositions with vastly different performance characteristics.

 Understanding the difference is critical for homeowners.
-Applying interior plaster to an exterior wall will result in rapid failure (dissolution), while using exterior stucco indoors can create an excessively rough, unrefined texture.
+Applying interior plaster to an exterior wall will result in rapid failure (the wall will literally dissolve in the rain), while using exterior stucco indoors can create an excessively rough, unrefined texture.
 This guide breaks down the chemistry, application, and limitations of each.

 Free Assessment